dhhruv/YouTua/README.md

 ## How To Use !
 1. Select the OUTPUT Folder by manually adding path or selecting the FOLDER using the SELECT FOLDER Button.
 (By Default the OUTPUT FOLDER is set to the current directory.)
-2. Enter the Link of Youtube Video you want to download.
+2. Enter the Link of Video you want to download.
 3. For Downloading video with RESOLUTION<=720p proceed normally to download.
 4. For Downloading video with MAXIMUM RESOLUTION (=>720p) available according the video link, check the MAX RES Settings and choose the output format (.mp4 or .mkv) as per preferences.
 5. To download the available subtitles check the subtitles button.
 6. Click START DOWNLOAD and enjoy.<br>
 Note:- This is a Pre-release so STOP Button is under implementation.<br>
 P.S.
 Wait until the video is downloaded.

-## Important Note:

-- **YouTua is based on the original works of youtube-dl so it does not infringe or encourage the infringement of any copyrighted works and does not violate Section 1201 of the DMCA because it does not “circumvent” any technical protection measures on the videos from the supported sites by youtube-dl.**

 ## Credits:
 - [youtube-dl](http://ytdl-org.github.io/youtube-dl/download.html)